Keisir/inkdrop-navigation-helper/README.md

 If you find a bug, you can also submit it to me by opening an [issue on Github](https://github.com/keisir/inkdrop-navigation-helper/issues).

 ## Changelog

+## 1.1.2 - Support Inkdrop `>= 5.8.0`
+- In Inkdrop v5.8.0 navigation with mouse buttons is natively supported.
+Therefore, the plugin now only provides the visual component for navigation.
+- It is planned to add additional features in the future. (some opinioated navigation features that i have in mind)

 ### 1.1.1 - Support Inkdrop `>= 5.6.3`
 - Fixed a bug that affected the layout when the plugin was used with Inkdrop `>= 5.6.3`.